neondatabase/website/content/docs/unused/branching-pitr.md

 You now have a production branch with lost data and a recovery branch with the data in the desired state.
 You could dump data from the recovery branch and load it into the production branch using dump and restore utilities like `pg_dump` and `pg_restore`, or you can make the recovery branch your new default branch and use it for production.

-To make the recovery branch your new primary:
+To make the recovery branch your new default:

 1. In the Neon Console, select a project.
 2. Select **Branches** to view the branches for the project.
 3. Select your `recovery_branch` from the table.
-4. On the branch details page, select **Set as Primary**.
+4. On the branch details page, select **Set as Default**.

 Making a branch your default branch ensures that access to data on the branch is never interrupted, even when you exceed project limits.
-For more information, see [default branch](/docs/manage/branches#primary-branch).
+For more information, see [default branch](/docs/manage/branches#default-branch).

 <Admonition type="note">
 If your previous default branch was your project's root branch (the initial branch created with your project), it cannot be deleted.
 Deleting a root branch is not yet supported.
 In the meantime, you can rename a root branch (perhaps adding an `OLD` or `DO_NOT_USE` prefix to its name) and remove data from it to ensure that it's not used accidentally or consuming storage space.